dchowitz/slire/README.md

 ### Scope: Database Operations and Beyond

 The architectural patterns and design principles discussed here focus primarily on **database operations** - repositories, queries, and data persistence patterns.
-Throughout this guide, we use "data access" to mean specifically database operations, and you could consider replacing all `DataAccess` types in our examples with `DbAccess` to make this distinction clearer.
+Throughout this guide, "data access" means specifically database operations, and you could consider replacing all `DataAccess` types in the examples with `DbAccess` to make this distinction clearer.
 However, most of these same principles are readily transferrable to other data-providing facilities like external APIs, file systems, caching layers, etc.

 When working with external services, consider organizing them into separate "service access" modules alongside your data access components.
 This separation maintains clear boundaries while allowing you to apply the same compositional patterns, and dependency injection approaches to both database operations and external service integrations.

-Note that we don't cover caching concerns in this guide, though you might consider baking caching into some read functions to hide those implementation details from consumers.
+Note that this guide doesn't cover caching concerns, though you might consider baking caching into some read functions to hide those implementation details from consumers.
 Whether to include caching at the repository level, as a separate concern, or within specific operations depends heavily on your application's specific performance requirements, cache invalidation needs, and consistency guarantees - the same contextual considerations apply to caching external service responses.

 Finally, note that all examples below use functional approaches rather than classes.
-Functions naturally match the statelessness of typical data processing tasks (HTTP request handlers, scripts, etc.), while classes are designed to encapsulate operations over mutable state - something we rarely need in our data processing implementations.
+Functions naturally match the statelessness of typical data processing tasks (HTTP request handlers, scripts, etc.), while classes are designed to encapsulate operations over mutable state - something rarely needed in data processing implementations.
 Following the convention where a function's first parameter is `deps` (dependencies) and subsequent parameters are processing inputs enables easy partial application and passing such functions around:

 ```typescript
 // FUNCTIONAL APPROACH USED HERE